rbrownwsws/anki/addons/README.md

 These are example addons using the WebAssembly interface.

-## How do try out this experiment?
+## How do I try out this experiment?

 1. Create a new Anki profile (to make sure we do not mess up your real one).